enriquemolinari/react-simple/README.md

 # react-simple
 This is just eductational project about react.
 Pretty basic app with a menu, a table grid and a modal.
-The intention is to show how UI Components were modeled to be aligned with React Mindset.
-It is part of my educational posts on my blog [Copy/Paste is for Word](http://copypasteisforword.com).
+The intention is to show how UI Components are modeled to be aligned with React Mindset.
+For a detailed explanation of React's main concepts check this post on my blog [Copy/Paste is for Word](http://www.copypasteisforword.com/notes/react-self-contained-components).

 It use:
 - [Random User API](https://randomuser.me)